SafaSadig-dev/BankProject/README.md

 # Bank Management System

 ## Project Goal
-This is a simple Bank Management System made with C++.
+This is a simple Bank Management System made with C++ using files.
 Its main goal is to help users manage customer details and bank transactions easily using a clear menu.

 ## Key Features
 * **Customer Management**: Add, delete, update, view, and search for customer information.